acorrenson/automatik/README.md

 # automatik

-Playing with finite deterministic automata
+Fun with distributed algorithms and stuff in Coq